Our Focuses|Sustainable Supply Chain|Sustainable Risk Assessment

 • Mitigate concerns about the expansion of risk impacts.

-Analyse and identify key risks associated with these significant suppliers.
+✓ Analyze and identify key risks associated with significant suppliers.

 • Climate-change response & environmental protection